 This problem you are facing may be because some important update is pending on your computer.
 In order to check for Windows Updates, follow these next steps-

 Check if any of the errors are still there or not.
-If the error is still causing problem, go for the next fix.
+If the error is still causing problems, go for the next fix.

-Clean booting your computer ensures that your computer is booting with minimal set of drivers and less startup programs.
+Clean booting your computer ensures that your computer is booting with a minimal set of drivers and fewer startup programs.
 This can solve the problem with ‘The installation failed in first boot phase error’.
-In order to clean boot your computer follow these steps-
+In order to clean boot, your computer follow these steps-

-You can run Windows Update Troubleshooter form official Microsoft forum, and it can troubleshoot your problem.
+You can run Windows Update Troubleshooter from the official Microsoft forum, and it can troubleshoot your problem.
 In order to download and run Windows Update Troubleshooter follow these steps-

 1. Download Windows Update Troubleshooter.
 Go to the download location and double click on “wu10” to open it.